 A. The Commission meetings are public; the Commission shall encourage public comment.

-B. Any public member may address the Commission once for up to three minutes on any agenda item.
+B. Any member of the public may address the Commission once for up to three minutes on any agenda item.

 C. Public comment is hereby made a permanent agenda item.

-D. When an item may generate considerable public comment, the presiding officer, at his or her sole discretion, can require public commentators to sign up with the Executive Secretary.
+D. When an item may generate considerable public comment, the presiding officer, at his or her sole discretion, may require public commentators to sign up with the Executive Secretary.

 Public commentators will speak based on "sign up" order.